christina-bohk-ewald/demographic-scaling-model/README.md

 `demographic-scaling-model` provides the R source code used in the paper:

 Bohk-Ewald, C., Dudel, C., and M. Myrskylä (2020).
-A demographic scaling model to estimate COVID-19 infections.
-Preprint.
+A demographic scaling model for estimating the tota number of COVID-19 infections.
+Preprint on arXiv.org.

 ## How to run